Climate and Average Weather Year Round in Wilmington North Carolina, United States

 The brighter period of the year lasts for 3.2 months, from April 8 to July 13, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is May 17, with an average of 6.6 kWh.
+The brightest month of the year in Wilmington is May, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.8 months, from November 11 to February 6, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 25, with an average of 2.6 kWh.
+The darkest month of the year in Wilmington is December, with an average of 2.7 kWh.

 The topography within 2 miles of Wilmington is essentially flat, with a maximum elevation change of 66 feet and an average elevation above sea level of 17 feet.
 Within 10 miles is also essentially flat (85 feet).
 Within 50 miles is essentially flat (184 feet).